gigalixir/gigalixir-cli/docs/source/main.rst

 Prepare Your App
 ----------------

-You *might* be able to skip this step and "just deploy", but it depends on what version of phoenix you're running and whether you are okay running in mix mode without distillery or elixir releases.
+Most likely, there is nothing you need to do here and you can skip this step and "just deploy", but it depends on what version of phoenix you're running and whether you are okay running in mix mode without distillery or elixir releases.

 For more information, click here: :ref:`modifying existing app`.